rymcol/Keeper-Blocker/readme.md

 ##Creation &amp; Attribution

-Created by Ryan Collins [@RyMCol](https://twitter.com/rymcol/ "Author") to share with the world.
+Created by [Ryan Collins](https://twitter.com/rymcol/ "Author") to share with the world.
 All artwork was custom designed by [Von Bixby Romo](http://www.vonbix.com/).